Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

-Eating is a very popular topic with hundreds of thousands of videos uploaded on YouTube.
-You can do it the fancy way and eat lobster on the microphone but most people just go with whatever is inside their fridge and get great results!
+Eating is an extremely popular topic with hundreds of thousands of videos uploaded on YouTube.
+You can do it the fancy way and eat lobster on the microphone, but most people just go with whatever is inside their fridge and get great results!

 What’s important is to trigger people’s ASMR, not showing how fancy your diet is.

 Quotidian Situations Roleplay